dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-license-agreements-for-windows-pc-software-in-microsoft-intune.md

 ---

 # Manage license agreements for Windows PC software in Microsoft Intune
-Microsoft Intune lets you add and manage license agreement information for software that was purchased through Microsoft Volume Licensing agreements, and for Microsoft or non-Microsoft software that was purchased by other means.
-You can also organize this information into logical groups.
+Microsoft Intune lets you add and manage license agreement information for software that was purchased through Microsoft Volume Licensing agreements.
+You can also do this for Microsoft or non-Microsoft software that was purchased by other means.
+You can organize this information into logical groups.

 > [!IMPORTANT]
-> This feature is provided for convenience only and accuracy is not guaranteed.
+> This feature is provided for convenience only, and accuracy is not guaranteed.
 You should not rely on it to confirm compliance with Microsoft Volume Licensing agreements.
-Microsoft will not use any data gathered to investigate potential violations of, or compliance with license agreements you may have with us.
+Microsoft will not use any data gathered to investigate potential violations of, or compliance with, license agreements you may have with us.
 >
 > Licenses you add to Intune do not affect your license agreements or entitlements to use your software.
-For example, deleting a license/agreement pair from Intune, you do not delete or nullify license agreements that exist between you and Microsoft.
+For example, if you delete a license/agreement pair from Intune, you do not delete or nullify license agreements that exist between you and Microsoft.

 In the **Licenses** workspace of the Intune administration console, you can:

--   Add and edit Microsoft Volume Licensing agreements
+-   Add and edit Microsoft Volume Licensing agreements.

--   Add and edit other software licensing agreements
+-   Add and edit other software licensing agreements.

--   Manage licenses and groups
+-   Manage licenses and groups.

 -   Compare the entitlement information that Intune retrieves from the Volume Licensing Service Center (VLSC) to the inventory of Microsoft software that Intune detects on your managed Windows PCs.